 SDLC and Application Security

-This can—and often does—set application developers back by weeks, all the while still trying to meet now-impossible release deadlines.
-This often creates a lot of friction within organizations and has companies choosing between two bad options: “signing off” on risk and releasing an application with vulnerabilities or missing expectations on delivery targets or both.
-What’s worse, it can cost up to 100 times more to fix an issue discovered this late in the SDLC than fixing it early on (more on this later).
+This can—and often does—set application developers back by weeks as they continue to try to meet now-impossible release deadlines.
+This creates a lot of friction within organizations and has companies choosing between two bad options: “signing off” on risk and releasing an application with vulnerabilities or missing expectations on delivery targets (or both).
+What’s worse, it can cost up to 100 times more to fix an issue discovered this late in the SDLC than to simply fix it early on in the process (more on this later).